Summer School 2018

-Monday July 17th to Saturday July 22nd inclusive.
+Monday July 16th to the Students Concert on Saturday July 21st

 AIMS OF THE SUMMER SCHOOL: